xtoazt/GoStarlight/README.md

  - JS terminal
  - frequent updates
  - Useful tools and bookmarks
+ - Movies
+ - ChatGPT
+ - Fast Proxy
+ - Tab Cloaking
 ## Credits
- - Developed by Infamy/enterheadlines
+ - Infamy - developed all of the site and scraped some of the games
- - Most games by 3kh0
+ - 3kh0 - for most of the games
+ - Tmdb - for the movie api
+ - TIW - for the proxy base
+ - Groq - for the ai api
+ - Seraph - for the cloaking icons and roms
- - ROMs by Vimms lair
+ - Vimms lair - for the roms
 ## Other
 If u have any questions or suggestions, join our discord server https://discord.gg/WSUy3dHFRh